 Sense organ - Statocyst

-Obelias are often brilliantly colored animals that exhibit radial symmetry.
+Obelias are often brilliantly coloured animals that exhibit radial symmetry.
 Their phylum Cnidarian gives them two basic metazoa characteristics, such as gastrovascular cavity (internal space for digestion) and a circle of tentacles, representing the extension of the body wall.
-Here are few other key obelia characteristics:
+Here are a few other key obelia characteristics:

 Obelia is a very tiny marine hydroid with a height of 2 cm or a little more.